 North Face being North Face, this is a super quality tent with cool design features that comes with the bonus of not being overly expensive.
 They’re a go-to purveyor of all things outdoors for a reason: they know what they’re doing.
 And fittingly, the North Face Storm Break 2 covers all the bases.
 If you are ok with the weight specs, the Storm Break 2 is an excellent value buy.

-If you’re wondering whether to part with your hard-earned cash and purchase this tent, my advice would be to go for it.
+If you’re wondering whether to part with your hard-earned cash and purchase the Storm Break, my advice would be to go for it.
 Cheaper tents exist, obviously, but it’s worth it to spend a little more and have this North Face gem in your camping repertoire.

 What is our final score for the North Face Storm Break 2?
 We give it a rating of 4.4 out 5 stars!